DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cont.typ

   ) <fig:res_ce-topo-e50>
 ]

-At the #nth(50) epoch, the results only shown marginal improvement, most notably shown in the ViT outputs.
-This is expected, as the $alpha$ value is slowly shifting in favour of the continuity loss, meaning that the CE loss still holds a vast majority of the contributions to the weight updates.
-As this stage, however, it is not looking too promising, as the outputs from the DeepLab models shows various artifacts in the form of little flakes that seem to align themselves with the road markings at the immediate exit of the straight-ahead path.
-Otherwise its outputs are fairly consistent as it has already shown in the previous section.
-The U-Net outputs are also consistent with the previous section, as it still isn't too confident with slightly unclear roads, such as the right-hand turn in the top image, and the entry road in the bottom image.

 As have been pointed out already, the outputs from the ViT model are showing a lot of promise, as the output consists of just two major blobs of output in the top image, while the angled roads of the seconds still need some work.
 As it also showed with the CE loss, it is not good with using the `layered` class label, seemingly only applying it to the same internal patches each time.
 The Swin model is largely the same, as it appears to be better at outputting just one component, while also correctly identifying which class is to be used where.